 Fragrant Heart : A Tale of Love, Life and Food in Asia by Miranda Emmerson (Summersdale)

 Miranda Emmerson is a British writer.
-In 2008, she and her partner decided to have one last fling before settling down and having kids.
-They decided to spend one year living and working abroad in China.
+In 2008, she and her partner decide to have one last fling before settling down and having kids.
+They decide to spend one year living and working abroad in China.

-Although she and her partner Chris chose to live in China for a year, they also traveled down to Vietnam and the Mekong Delta, then went west Cambodia, enjoying the cuisines of Phnom Phen and Tonle Sap Lake.
-They would continue their travels to central Thailand and to the island of Penang and the city of Kuala Lumpur in Malaysia.
+Although she and her partner Chris choose to live in China for a year, they also travel to Vietnam and the Mekong Delta, then go west to Cambodia, enjoying the cuisines of Phnom Phen and Tonle Sap Lake.
+They continue their travels to central Thailand and to the island of Penang and the city of Kuala Lumpur in Malaysia.

 Emmerson’s love for Chinese food started when she was still a youngster living in Isleworth, a small suburb of London, England.
 She describes Fragrant Heart as “a book about travel but it’s also about food.
 The experience of food, the discovery of it, the sensuality of eating strange things in strange lands and falling in love with the taste of other people’s countries”.

-Emmerson’s love of Chinese food started when she was still a youngster.
-Her family would celebrate family occasions at a Chinese restaurant called Mann’s Beijing.
+When she was growing up, Emmerson’s family celebrated family occasions at a Chinese restaurant called Mann’s Beijing.
 When the family had a bit of extra money, birthdays would be celebrated at the Four Regions Restaurant in the neighboring town of Richmond.
-Emmerson thought, “If Italian food tasted of home and family, Chinese food tasted of exociticism and success”.
+Emmerson thought, “If Italian food tasted of home and family, Chinese food tasted of exoticism and success”.

 Her love of Chinese food would grow after meeting her friend Anne whose parents were from Hong Kong.
-They worked at a Chinese takeaway and she would be mesmerized by the speed and efficiency of how they worked.
-However, it was while living in China which really “turned her on to the possibilities and varieties of Chinese food.
+They work at a Chinese takeaway and she is mesmerized by the speed and efficiency of how the staff worked.
+However, it’s living in China that really “turned her on to the possibilities and varieties of Chinese food.
 To start to understand the different regions and thousand different dishes that could emerge from a single wok”.

 Emmerson is also a vegetarian.
 She asks the reader, “Are you vegetarian?” and follows up with, “Want some advice?
 Don’t go to China!”.
 She says, “the irony for the vegetarian traveler in Asia is that as a relatively wealthy visitor to restaurants and towns in the cities, everything comes cooked in and garnished with meat”.